loicbourgois/linteverything/README.md

 An array of files and folders to ignore.
 They will be ignored by every linters.

+### ignoreExtensions
+Default : `['jar', 'pdf']`.

+An array of extensions to ignore.
+They will be ignored by every linters.

 ### linters
 Default : all linters are enabled.